tkrabel/tobias.krabel/docs/README.md

-## [Insert inspiring title here] =)

 **This is the very beginning of my personal project**.
 Expect a lot of things to change over the course of time.

-Truth been told: I took the template for my website from [Paul Copplestone](https://paul.copplest.one), and want to thank him for his inspirations.
-If you find the content on this website useful, chances are you will find his content valuable too.
-The content on this website will slowly diverge from his content however.
-After all, it's always better to think through your own topics and collect it your way.
-This process creates active connections in your brain that cannot be created by passive reading only.

 [Blog](/blog/) <br />A space for me to reflect and collect.

 [Principles and Mental Models](/principles/) <br />Decision making frameworks and mental models.
 Principles are fundamental truths or propositions that serve as the foundation for a system of belief or behaviour.
 You can establish principles that weaken you, and you can establish principles that empower you.
 I chose to collect the latter.
 I am not happy with the naming yet, as I want to distinguish **fundamental concepts** from **tools**, and perhaps also keep them separate from **approaches**.
 Let's see how well this goes in the future =).

 [Knowledge](/knowledge/) <br />This is my repository of personal knowledge that I update from time to time when I find interesting links or research a topic.
-This knowledge will spread from biology to computer science and maths.
+This knowledge will spread from biology over psychology & philosophy to computer science & maths.

 [Summaries](/summaries/) <br />Here I summarise useful pieces.
 However, my goal is to abstract out useful common wisdom from several summaries to create a good foundation of principles, so expect this section to be somewhat to be a knowledge cache.